scalatra/scalatra-website/guides/swagger.md

 [{"slug":"yellow-tulip","name":"Yellow Tulip"},{"slug":"red-rose","name":"Red Rose"},{"slug":"black-rose","name":"Black Rose"}]
 ```

-Scalatra can also take any incoming `?name=foo` parameter off the query string, and make it available to this action as the variable `name`, then filter the FlowerData
+Our application can also take any incoming `?name=foo` parameter off the query string, and make it available to this action as the variable `name`, then filter the FlowerData
 list for matching results.
 If you point your browser at
 [http://localhost:8080/flowers?name=rose](http://localhost:8080/flowers?name=rose),
 you'll see only the roses.